immapolar/VOLT/README.md

 ## Installation

-1. Download the latest `volt.exe` file
+1. Download the latest `VOLT.exe` file
 2. Double-click the downloaded file to run VOLT
 3. No additional installation steps required!